BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 better.
 This is similar to how the game developer gets better from the game players, and vice versa.

-Eventually my son Nolan grew old enough that I could play games with him which regular folks would recognize as "games".
+My son Nolan grew old enough that I could play games with him which regular folks would recognize as "games".
 First, I played board games with him.
 I bought him this simple game called [My First Orchard](https://www.habausa.com/products/my-very-first-games-first-orchard), so he could learn the basics of games themselves.
 The gamer comes to recognize the existence of the game.
 Finite games have various